01 of 10

 Sliding for Thrills

 North America no longer boasts the world's tallest water slide.
 Schlitterbahn Waterpark Kansas City in Kansas City, Kansas, used to be home to the globe's highest slide.
 But, the water slide, called Verrückt—standing at more than 168 feet high—was shut down permanently in November 2017, after a 10-year old boy was killed while riding the attraction in August of that year.
+The slide has since been demolished.
 Since then, Brazil and Italy have taken the top spots with slides that stand at 165 feet, 135 feet, and 132 feet.

 But, North America isn't far behind: The tallest waterslides on the continent are both 125 feet high and both are located in Orlando, Florida.
 Indeed, Orlando is home to three water slides on this list.
 Read on to find out where the tallest water slides on the continent reside and how high they tower.Continue to 2 of 10 below.